Featured post

 After it stops sizzling, add the asafoetida, ginger and green chilies.
 Sauté for a few seconds.

-Now add the lauki, salt, fried bori, turmeric powder, cumin powder, roasted moong dal and coriander stems.
+Now add the lau, salt, fried bori, turmeric powder, cumin powder, roasted & soaked moong dal and coriander stems.

-Cover and cook on low flame till the lauki turns soft and the moisture dries up.
+Cover and cook on a low flame till the lau turns soft and the moisture dries up.
 Water can be sprinkled at intervals if it sticks to the bottom of the pan.

 When done, add the coriander leaves and ghee.
-Mix well and serve with chapattis or as a side dish with any rice-dal combo.
+Mix well and serve with hot steamed rice, paratha or chapattis.

 No comments: